 Some speculate that either the local population eventually moved elsewhere or possibly were displaced by war.
-Interestingly, by 2000 BCE, there was no society living near the spot, and a variety of nomadic groups used the site as a temporary shelter before moving on to other places.
+Interestingly, by 2000 BCE, there was no society living near the spot, but a variety of nomadic groups used the site as a temporary shelter before moving on to other places.

 Human Burial Mound?

 Researchers have been trying to untie the riddles of this Irish mound for decades.
 Excavations performed 50 years ago uncovered a few human bones, some animal bones (although many of those could have been from animals that wandered into the chamber and died of natural causes), some primitive jewelry and flints, and Roman-made items.
-This indicates that the mound continued to be used for some purpose into the Current Era.

 Celtic mythology tells of a group of magical gods, known as the Tuatha Dé Danann, who went to Ireland after their own island in the west was destroyed.
 The Newgrange mound was supposedly built as a burial chamber for the king of the Tuatha Dé, Dagda.
 He was also the father of the famous Celtic Goddess Brigid.